RaidenZD/GunStore-LandingPage-Design-Tailwind/README.md

 # Guns-Tailwind
-In This Gun Store design I used html & tailwind.
+In This project I used:\
+-html 5 as the markup language.\
+-Tailwind css for styling.\
-This project is of course responsive in all devices
+This project is responsive in all devices.